 However, researchers have found that not all cases of Meniere’s disease involve a buildup of fluid in the labyrinth, which raises the question of the true cause of Meniere’s disease.
 One thing that people with the disease often have is a misalignment in the upper cervical spinal bones.
 In this article, you will find out how this can cause Meniere’s disease.

-What Are the Possible Treatments for Meniere’s Disease?
+What Are the Possible Relief Care for Meniere’s Disease?

 Currently, there is no clear-cut cure for Meniere’s disease, but fear not because there are certain options that you can try to ease its symptoms and help you cope, such as the following: